-Fixed deposits are the best form of investment when it comes to secured investing.
+Fixed deposits are the best investment option for entirely risk-averse investors.
 However, some of the fixed deposit alternatives have gained popularity in recent years.
 Let us explore why.

 An excellent option for the conservative investor, it seeks a regular income from a fixed deposit.
-It is convenient and hassle-free, requiring a minimum amount for a deposit for a fixed tenure, earning assured interest that is paid out to the account holder.
-It is also a suitable means of savings that are not exposed to market fluctuations.
+It is convenient and hassle-free; all it needs is you to deposit a lump sum for a fixed tenure, and you would earn an assured interest.
+Also, fixed deposits are not exposed to market fluctuations.

 With the changing investment environment, however, people are ready to take more risk for better returns that are also tax efficient.
 And for those considering options other than a fixed deposit, there are several funds one can choose from.

 Alternatives to Fixed Deposits

 Debt Mutual Funds

-Guaranteeing fixed returns, they are traded on the markets, with a fixed maturity date.
-However, they are vulnerable to depreciation and appreciation.
-But despite this, they offer returns equal to or higher than fixed deposits without the risk of losing a considerable amount of your money.
+However, these funds are sometimes vulnerable to depreciation and appreciation.
+But despite this, debt funds are capable of offering much higher returns than fixed deposits.
 They are highly liquid and can be an excellent alternative to fixed deposits.

 These are a type of mutual funds and are great at beating inflation.
 It requires a portfolio manager to invest the investor’s funds for ownership of a business, which is also known as equities, like common stocks of publicly traded companies.

 Forming an excellent alternative to the long-term fixed deposits, they are known for returns that are predominantly higher than fixed deposits.
 The risk level involved with equity funds is lower when it comes to long-term investments.

 Corporate Fixed Deposits